 - Compatibility: Make sure the software supports your macOS version, SD card formats (like exFAT, FAT32, APFS, HFS+, etc.), and common photo/video formats.

-- Value for Money: The ideal Mac SD Card Recovery tool is the one where the features justify the price.
+- Value for Money: The ideal Mac SD Card Recovery tool is the one with the most features.
 In my experience, not all cheap tools are reliable, and expensive ones are not always necessary.

 - Interface and User Experience: Data recovery can be technical, so a clean user interface can make a big difference.
 It is crucial to choose according to your skill level.